How to make old homes energy efficient!

 Before you start spending money on insulating your home or buying fancy new windows, check the basics first and ask yourself, is my building well maintained and working as it was designed?
 Probably not?
 Well then let us start there.

-Fit draught excluders to your letterbox and outside doors, get heavier curtains, make sure your radiators are not blocked by furniture, mend the broken panes of glass, fill in the gaps in the wooden panelling, insulate the loft access hatch, change all lights to LED.
+Fit draught excluders to your letterbox and outside doors, get heavier curtains, make sure your radiators are not blocked by furniture, mend the broken panes of glass, fill in the gaps in the wooden paneling, insulate the loft access hatch, change all lights to LED.

 Next ask how are you heating the property?
 Sporadically?
 We talk lots about Thermal Mass and Thermal comfort to our clients and this is really what its all about.
 Maintaining the heat in the property to a minimum of 15 degrees all year round with excellent, humidity-controlled ventilation is the only way t achieve this.